“I am an expat child and I don’t like it”

 What is the best way to respond to this comment, and how can we help our children when they are unhappy?

-We don’t know if the child who sought answers is alone in his or her unhappiness, or if she has confided in an adult.
-The fact that she has ‘asked’ Google, leads me to believe that she has not talked to her parents.
+We don’t know if the child who sought answers is alone in their unhappiness, or if they have confided in an adult.
+The fact that they ‘asked’ Google, leads me to believe that they have not talked to their parents.

 We will look at the situation from the viewpoint of the parent, and will give tips on recognising the situation, and dealing with it.
 And then follow with tips to help your children.